prateek1998/Chandy-Misra-Haas-Algorithm/README.md

 **---Execution instructions---**

-Execute the code directly from Chandy-Misra-Haas-OR.cpp.exe file in your Windows OS.
+Execute the code directly from Chandy-Misra-Haas-OR.exe file in your Windows OS.

 Enter the number of proccesses --------------input an integer value greater than 1